 - Wonder why something bad is happening to me.

 - Wonder what I can do to stop the pain impulse or what coping strategy I could harness?

 I pick the latter.
 And I expect others to do so as well.
 This means I do not give their self-victimization love or air-time.
 I will give their creative ideas to power on through and solve things, all of my hugs and kisses.

 To put ourselves in someone else’s shoes, we must balance emotion and think between ourselves and others.

 While our intelligence is something, we are born with and fixed.
 Our emotional intelligence can be cultivated and increased.
 We do this through practice and learning.
 This allows us to be happier and more effective human beings.
 When professional coaches tell me that they never officially studied emotional intelligence, I do not hire them.
 If you are interested in hiring an emotional intelligence-trained coach, send me a note, and I will be happy to recommend you a student of mine.
 Do indicate your location and tell me a little bit about yourself.

-Exercise to avoid the empathy trap using emotional intelligence:
+Solution to avoid the empathy trap using emotional intelligence

 Set 45-minutes of time aside to focus on the following questions you an do this: